© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval boundary stone, 1.1km south-east of Callaly Crag is a scheduled monument protected by Historic England under reference 1011093.
 View the official record →

-Medieval boundary stone, 1.1 km south-east of Callaly Crag, is a marker stone that served a demarcation function within the medieval landscape of Northumberland.
+Medieval boundary stone, 1.1km south-east of Callaly Crag is a stone marker dating to the medieval period, located in the upland landscape of Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011093.

 Medieval boundary stone, 1.1km south-east of Callaly Crag is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011093.